LLNL/b-mpi3/README.md

 Some systems require loading the MPI module before compiling and using MPI programs, `module load mpi` (or `mpich`).

-The library is tested frequently against `openmpi` and `mpich`, and less frequently with `mvapich2`.
+The library is tested frequently against `openmpi` and `mpich` implementations of MPI.

 ## Testing